 The City implemented Statement No. 45 of the Governmental Accounting Standards Boards (GASB), (Accounting and Financial Reporting by Employers for Post Employment Benefits Other than Pensions) for the year ended June 30, 2008.
-The City established a Single Employer OPEB Trust and plans to fund on a phased in basis the obligation through this Trust.
+The City established a Single Employer OPEB Trust and plans to fund on a phased in basis the obligation through this trust.
+There are no legal or contractual requirements for contributing to the OPEB Trust Fund.
+The City does not issue a stand alone financial report for OPEB trust fund.
+The financial statements and required supplementary information are included in City's Comprehensive Annual Financial Report.